 Thankfully, publisher Kodansha (which controls the rights) honored the fans by putting together a great team for finishing off the anime’s story.
 Let’s just be glad nobody said the words “J.C.
 Staff” or “Studio DEEN” in a committee meeting (to be fair, both do great work when their production schedules are not overloaded).

-Shingeki no Kyojin Manga Ending In 2020!
+Shingeki no Kyojin Manga Ending Soon!
 What That Means For Attack On Titan Season 5